rasterio/rasterio/_sources/quickstart.txt

 Rasterio's ``rasterio.open()`` takes a path and returns a dataset object.
 The path may point to a file of any supported raster format.
-Rasterio will open it using the appropriate GDAL format driver.
+Rasterio will open it using the proper GDAL format driver.
+Dataset objects have some of the same attributes as Python file objects.

 .. code-block:: pycon